wallarm/product-documentation/docs/latest/admin-en/configuration-guides/configure-block-page-and-code.md

 You can use the default page without customization or enhance it by:

-* Adding your company logo – by default, no logo is presented on the page).
+* Adding your company logo – by default, no logo is presented on the page.
 * Adding your company support email – by default, no email links are used and the `contact us` phrase is the simple text without any link.
 * Changing any other HTML elements or adding your own.